livetrails/targetjs/README.md

 ## The Philosophy Behind TargetJS

 Traditional frameworks model the UI as a function of state: change state, re-render the UI.
 When state changes from A to B, the UI immediately jumps to B. The framework doesn’t naturally represent the *journey* from A to B. But modern, rich user experiences are journeys, not jumps.

+**State as a Destination**

+TargetJS is built for this reality.
+It represents state as a destination or target (hence the name).
+The values of class methods and fields become destinations that the framework iterates toward based on a configurable number of "steps."
+No steps means the state jumps immediately to the value.
+Adding steps transforms the change into a fluid transition.

+**The Unified Primitive: The Target**

+The framework also adds state, lifecycle, and the ability to add timing and callbacks to both class methods and fields.
+Both class methods and fields are treated uniformly and are called "targets" to be the new primitive construct of a class.
+Targets act as smart blocks that resemble living cells: self-contained and aware of their own progression.

+**UI as Sequence**

-They are built on sequences that unfold over time.
+Furthermore, UIs are built on sequences that unfold over time.
 For example:

 > Click → Animate button → Chain secondary animation → Fetch data → Render list → Animate items → Pause → Animate an important item

-TargetJS is built for this reality.
-Instead of managing complex flags, your code structure mirrors these sequences directly.
+Instead of managing complex flags, the target structure mirrors these sequences directly through code order.
+Asynchronous operations are handled by adding reactivity to targets that defer execution until preceding tasks complete.
+This allows for complex asynchronous workflows without `async/await` or `.then()` chains.

-It achieves this through Targets.
-A Target is a self-contained unit that merges data (fields) and logic (methods) into a single reactive block.
-Each Target has its own internal state, timing, and lifecycle, acting like a living cell within your app.
-By simply ordering them in your code, you create complex asynchronous workflows without async/await or .then() chains.
+**Animation Efficiency**

 In addition, efficient animation is built directly into the framework using the Web Animations API, delivering CSS-level efficiency.

-By adopting a compact style, TargetJS makes the journey from A to B efficient and explicit, with significantly less code than traditional frameworks.
+With its compact style, TargetJS makes the journey from A to B efficient and explicit, with significantly less code than traditional frameworks.

 ## ⚡ Quick Start (30 Seconds)